United States : Safety by City

 - Currency - The United States dollar is the official currency of the United States.
 It has a sign: $ and a code: USD.
 Also, it abbreviated US$.
 One dollar is divided into 100 cents (Symbol: ¢).

 - Weather - The best times to visit Savannah for ideal weather are March to mid-May.
-Average temperatures in Savannah vary greatly, and the weather feels nice some year, but often too hot in the summer and cold in the winter with a fair chance of precipitation about half of the year.
+Average temperatures in Savannah vary greatly, but often too hot in the summer and cold in the winter with a fair chance of precipitation about half of the year.

 - Airports - Savannah/Hilton Head International Airport is a commercial and military use airport in Savannah, Georgia, United States.
 Savannah/Hilton Head International is located 13 km northwest of the Savannah Historic District.